GlyndenOpSec/AI-Prompts/README.md

 # AI-Prompts
 *A curated collection of prompt architectures, behavioral scaffolds, and AI evaluation tools.*

-This repository supports the ideas explored in my article, [“The Most Accurate AI Prompts—According to AI...”](https://www.linkedin.com/pulse/most-accurate-ai-promptsaccording-glynden-breen-oefbc).
-Where I stayed up too late and went down an AI rabbit hole...
+This repository supports the ideas explored in my article, [“The Most Accurate AI Prompts—According to AI...”](https://www.linkedin.com/pulse/most-accurate-ai-promptsaccording-glynden-breen-oefbc), where I examine how prompt design influences the behavior, reliability, and interpretability of large language models.
+These files represent my ongoing work in **prompt engineering**, **AI alignment**, and **behavioral control**.

 ---